top of page

 a much greater opportunity for input via the rather involved Overlay process.

-A number of areas are being proposed for Middle Housing approval, but NOT for
+A number of areas have been approved for Middle Housing, but NOT for the

-For a much more detailed discussion including why the "four-unrelated" law never seems to get enforced and what these new classifications will and won't do
+For a much more detailed discussion of what these new classifications will and won't do

 CLICK HERE.